20% off on your next Trip. Hurry up and book a tour before the time is up! T&C Applied. Book your Tour

 Ninh Binh, Vietnam

 The Trang An Scenic Landscape Complex and Tam Coc are the most popular areas to explore by small rowboat.
-Local rowers guide boats through caves & between towering rocks.
-Visitors can enjoy the peaceful countryside.
-You will spot ancient temples perched on hilltops.
+As local rowers guide boats through caves and between towering rocks, visitors can enjoy the peaceful countryside and spot ancient temples perched on hilltops.

 Phu Quoc is Vietnam’s largest island, located in the Gulf of Thailand.
-White sand beach, clear blue waters, and lush jungles makes it Vietnam’s premier place.
+With white sand beaches, clear blue waters, and lush jungles, it’s becoming one of Vietnam’s premier beach destinations.

 Phu Quoc Island

-Visitors can relax at resorts along Long Beach.
-They can explore the night market for seafood.
-Or else discover the island’s interior through national park hikes.
+Visitors can relax at resorts along Long Beach, explore the night market for seafood, or discover the island’s interior through national park hikes.
 The island is also famous for producing some of Vietnam’s best fish sauce and black pepper.

-Da Nang combines city comforts with beaches, mountains, and historical sites.
-The city is known for its long coastline, highlighted by My Khe Beach.
-It is once called “China Beach” by American soldiers.
+Located on the central coast, Da Nang combines city comforts with easy access to beaches, mountains, and historical sites.
+The city is known for its long coastline, highlighted by My Khe Beach (once called “China Beach” by American soldiers).

 Dragon Bridge in Da Nang

 The city’s symbol is the Dragon Bridge, which actually breathes fire on weekend nights.
-Nearby attractions include the Marble Mountains with their caves and temples.
-Ba Na Hills with the famous Golden Bridge held by giant stone hands.
+Nearby attractions include the Marble Mountains with their caves and temples, and Ba Na Hills with the famous Golden Bridge held by giant stone hands.

 Historical Places in Vietnam

-Vietnam’s rich history spans thousands of years.
-From ancient kingdoms to colonial rule and modern conflicts.
-These historical places in Vietnam help visitors understand the country’s complex past.
-And also its influence on today’s culture.
+Vietnam’s rich history spans thousands of years, from ancient kingdoms to colonial rule and modern conflicts.
+These historical places in Vietnam help visitors understand the country’s complex past and its influence on today’s culture.

 Vietnam War Places